- 25 May 2022

-If the objects in your source list contain another list of objects, you can create a nested repeat.
+If the objects in your source array contain another array of objects, you can create a nested repeat.

 The steps to do this are:

-Choose a key that contains a list of objects, such as
+- Choose a key that contains an array of objects, such as

 Now, a new binding option appears in the context of the nested-repeated component, which is Currently repeated property value of 'currentLanguage', or whatever you named your Repeat as.